Christian symbols

 The heart symbol screams 'love'; whether it’s divine, romantic, a social media 'like', or just our way of saying "I really, really like this thing a lot".

-In religion, we see the symbol representing Jesus’ divine love and compassion for humanity.
-It's depicted a lot in Catholicism, less so in Protestantism, and practically never is Judaism or Islam.
+In religion, the symbol represents Jesus’ divine love and compassion for humanity.
+It is depicted frequently in Catholicism, less so in Protestantism, and practically never in Judaism or Islam.

-But it didn't begin as a Christian symbol, rather it was the ancient Greek and Roman pagans who (as explained here sowed the seed around the 7th century BCE.
+But it didn't begin as a Christian symbol; rather, it was the ancient Greek and Roman pagans who (as explained here) sowed the seed around the seventh century BCE.

-From the 13th century, romantic symbolism emerged, and over time became more consistent in shape, without any of the enhancements shown on religious symbols.
+From the thirteenth century, romantic symbolism emerged and, over time, became more consistent in shape, without any of the enhancements shown on religious symbols.

 (more...)